Invertible Ideals and Gaussian Semirings: Introduction

-In section two, we observe that if $S$ is a semiring, then every nonzero finitely generated ideal of $S$ is an invertible ideal of $S$ iff every nonzero principal and every nonzero 2-generated ideal of $S$ is an invertible ideal of $S$.
-This result and a nice example of a proper semiring having this property, motivate us to define Pr\"{u}fer semiring, the semiring that each of its nonzero finitely generated ideal is invertible.
-After that we prove that a semidomain $S$ is a Pr\"{u}fer semiring iff one of the following equivalent statements holds:
+In $\S2$, we observe that if $S$ is a semiring, then every nonzero finitely generated ideal of $S$ is an invertible ideal of $S$ if and only if every nonzero principal and every nonzero 2-generated ideal of $S$ is an invertible ideal of $S$ (Check Theorem \ref{prufer}).
+This result and a nice example of a proper semiring having this property, motivate us to define Pr\"{u}fer semiring, the semiring that each of its nonzero finitely generated ideals is invertible (See Definition \ref{prufer-def}).
+After that, in Theorem \ref{prufer2}, we prove that a semidomain $S$ is a Pr\"{u}fer semiring if and only if one of the following equivalent statements holds:

 \begin{enumerate}

 \item $I(J\cap K)=IJ\cap IK$ for all ideals $I$, $J$, and $K$ of $S$, \item $(I+J)(I\cap J)=IJ$ for all ideals $I$ and $J$ of $S$, \item $[(I+J):K]=[I:K]+[J:K]$ for all ideals $I$, $J$, and $K$ of $S$ with $K$ finitely generated, \item $[I:J]+[J:I]=S$ for all finitely generated ideals $I$ and $J$ of $S$, \item $[K:I\cap J]=[K:I]+[K:J]$ for all ideals $I$, $J$, and $K$ of $S$ with $I$ and $J$ finitely generated.